iamelking/laravel_crud/readme.md

 Laravel is accessible, yet powerful, providing tools needed for large, robust applications.
 A superb combination of simplicity, elegance, and innovation give you tools you need to build any application with which you are tasked.

+##
+Laravel_Crud
+step.1
+-Download or clone !
+step.2
+-copy .env.example files and save as .env then change the database name,user,pass with your existing one. step.3
+-in your command inside the directory folder type $ php artisan migrate -the access url localhost:8000/crud
 ## Learning Laravel

 Laravel has the most extensive and thorough documentation and video tutorial library of any modern web application framework.
 The [Laravel documentation](https://laravel.com/docs) is thorough, complete, and makes it a breeze to get started learning the framework.